Luos-io/Documentation/docs/get-started/get-started3.md

 ### Use this network!

-From the [first tutorial](/docs/get-started/getting-started) you should have a getting_started repository on your computer.
+From the [first tutorial](/docs/get-started/get-started) you should have a get_started repository on your computer.
 We will use this code to demonstrate how Luos work using a network.

 To make it we will move the blinker app service into _board 2_ and see what is happening.

-Open the Getting_started project corresponding to your first board then open the src/main.c or src/Arduino.ino file.
+Open the Get_started project corresponding to your first board then open the src/main.c or src/Arduino.ino file.

 In this file there is some setup function with the naming `packageName_Init()` and `packageName_Loop()`.
 These line reprensent the init and loop execution of all the packages of your project.
 We want to move the blinker from _board 1_ to _board 2_.
 To make it we have to remove it from _board 1_ :